uchicago-mobi/2015-Winter-Forum/README.md

 2015-Winter-Forum
 =================

-This is the classroom discussion forum for MPCS 56420 - Bioinformatics for Computer Scientists.
+This is the classroom discussion forum for MPCS53010.
 To ask a question, open an "Issue".

 Rules
 -----